ISRO: Other satellites

 Kalpana-1 (MetSat-1) was ISRO's first dedicated meteorological satellite.
 Indo-French satellite SARAL on 25 February 2013.
 SARAL (or "Satellite with ARgos and AltiKa") is a cooperative altimetry technology mission, used for monitoring the oceans' surface and sea levels.
 AltiKa measures ocean surface topography with an accuracy of 8 mm, compared to 2.5 cm on average using altimeters, and with a spatial resolution of 2 km.

-Launch vehicles

-During the 1960s and 1970s, India initiated its own launch vehicles owing to geopolitical and economic considerations.
-In the 1960s–1970s, the country developed a sounding rocket, and by the 1980s, research had yielded the Satellite Launch Vehicle-3 (SLV-3) and the more advanced Augmented Satellite Launch Vehicle (ASLV), complete with operational supporting infrastructure.